azoff/bpm/README.md

 - The package repository is open; additions to the repository are made via pull-request
 - Installing a package results in the downloading of a single script.
 Depending on bpm's "mode" this can be a minified or uncompressed version.
 - Packages are to be installed as efficiently as possible, making heavy use of caching where possible.
-- Packages can have optional prerequisites; they are defined in the same syntax a user would use to install packages.
+- Packages can define optional prerequisites; they are defined in the same syntax a user would use to install packages.
 - The package manager API can be run interactively, through the JavaScript console; or statically as an included script.
 - The package manager can display information about what scripts were loaded, and provide tools to re-import the included scripts without the package manager.